 Pulp, Paper, Packaging and Tissue

-From tree to tissue, or to package, or to stationery, magazine or newspaper or thousands of other products—pulping liberates fibers from woody plants and rearranges them into a consistently formed end products.
-The science rests in efficient processes that conserve energy and raw materials while producing the desired product.
+From tree to tissue — or to package, stationery, magazine, newspaper, or thousands of other products — pulping liberates fibers from woody plants and then rearranges them into new end products.

 Pulping

-In the 1950s, the kraft chemical pulping process became the dominant technology for isolating wood fiber from chips.
-While this produces strong pulp and efficient recovery of raw materials and energy, the yield is below ideal and has an inherent capital intensity for the investor.
-RBI researchers are developing improvements in next generation pulping to address these challenges.
+In the 1950s, the kraft chemical pulping process became the dominant technology for isolating wood fiber from wood chips.
+While this produces strong pulp and efficiently delivers raw materials and energy, the yield is not ideal and has an inherent capital intensity for the investor.

 Understanding the pathways of erosion and corrosion, and developing means to eliminate them, can save millions in maintenance and replacement costs, as well as lost production.
 Analysis and testing capabilities include thermodynamic prediction and modeling of corrosion processes and recommendations for improved metallurgy to address the aggressive environments in these applications.